kweav/prepwork_revamp/docs/05-pseudocode.md

 * Helps transition novice programmers into thinking through the logic needed to solve a task
 * Easier to breakdown and express tasks in natural language
-* Not dependent on langauge-specific syntax
+* Not dependent on language-specific syntax

-Even once you become a proficient programmer and feel comfortable writing code directly, more complex tasks can be facilited by pseudocoding the task.
+Even once you become a proficient programmer and feel comfortable writing code directly, more complex tasks can be facilitated by pseudocoding the task.
 This also makes breaking code into discrete parts for collaborative coding much easier and can be used to talk about expected outputs and inputs for each subtask.

 ## Good practices